jrsouzadev/ts-node-react-setup/README.md

 BUILD

 npm run build:client
-This command will build the client folder prior to building the app, and moving the build folder to main distribution folder
+This command will build the client folder
+CRA was ejected and teaked so the client will be built in dist/public

-npm run build:server
+npm run build
 This will build the server after the client is done

+START

+npm run start
+client must be built for distribution will start node in dist/index.js in production mode

 DEPLOY

-Can be deployed easily into Heroku, for instance.
-Build first, then deploy npm run build:client && npm run build:server && git add . && git commit -a && git push heroku master
+Can be deployed easily into Heroku, for instance heroku-prebuild command will build the client for you once in their server git add . && git commit -a && git push heroku master

-// ISSUES:
-- To preserve create-react-app settings and avoid ejecting, build:client command erases dist folder, bundles client in it's folder then creates a new empty /dist and moves build there as dist/public.
-I could not get Heroku to comply with this, probably because